brinza888/Local-Chat/README.md

     - This type used when user send text messages to other users
     - Has datetime marker "[day.month hours:minutes" ("[1.1 00:00]")
     - Datetime marker sets when user (client) get message! (not when sender send it!)
-    - Has owner's nick marker in square brackets after datetime marker
+    - Example: "[1.1 12:00] Brinza: Hello world!"
   - ### 4.2 Other groups
-    - All other message's groups usess for informate users
+    - All other message groups usess for informate users
     - Havent datetime marker
+    - Example: "ERROR: User not found!"
     - #### 4.2.1 INFO
-      - Uses when need to show info about some event in chat (eg. new user)
+      - Used when it is necessary to inform a specific user about an event (eg. greeting message)
-      - Has prefix [INFO]
+      - Has prefix INFO
     - #### 4.2.2 ERROR
       - Uses when need to show error message that will describe (eg invalid argument)
-      - Has prefix [ERROR]
+      - Has prefix ERROR
     - #### 4.2.3 BCAST
-      - Uses when need to broadcast some message (eg. banned user)
+      - Uses when need to inform all users abou an event (eg. banned user)
-      - Has prefix [BCAST]
+      - Has prefix BCAST
 - ## 5.
 Commands
   - Commands can be executed only from the client (server not execute commands)
   - Syntax to execute command named "command" with N arguments: /command arg1 arg2 arg3 ... argN